5quiwyrm/tenkeylyser/README.md

 ## Usage

-There will be two versions of this, one to be used in the clojure/leiningen REPL, another to be used as a standalone tool.
+This tool will be usable in the REPL or as a CLI tool.
-The REPL version will be prioritised for now.
+The REPL version will be for people willing to read documentation and use Clojure.

-## Options
+The CLI tool gives you less control but can do the basic things like:

-There aren't any options for now.
+- Generating data for corpora

-## Examples
+- Calculating layouts' stats

-...
+and the REPL version will give you full control on the tool.

 ## License